sdumont2/dropbox-connector/README.md

 ## Description

-This project was developed to allow users have synchronized content between Alfresco and Dropbox.
+This project was developed to allow users to have synchronized content between Alfresco and Dropbox.
 It Expands on and updates Alfresco's original, unsupported, integration [found here](https://github.com/Alfresco/alfresco-dropbox-integration).
    The project works by leveraging Dropbox's new API through